juliuskrah/sc/Readme.md

 This command allows you to view or set the configuration for the CLI.
 You can use it to manage settings such as the Ollama API endpoint and other CLI-specific configurations.

-The configuration reference contains the following keys:
+The configuration [schema](./.sc/schema.json) will look something like this:

 ```yaml
 # ~/.sc/config